Do You Have Sitting Disease?

-Pretend it's 1985.
+3. Pretend it's 1985.
 Have a question for your co-worker down the hall?
 Don't shoot him an e-mail; walk to his cubicle and ask him face to face.
 Some companies have instituted email-free Fridays to get employees out of their chairs more often, Levine says.

-Adopt new habits.
-Standing uses more muscles and burns more calories than sitting, so train yourself to stand whenever you talk on the telephone.
-Pace during staff meetings if your boss will allow it.
+4. Take a stand.
+Standing uses more muscles and burns more calories than sitting.
+So, train yourself to stand whenever you talk on the telephone, and pace during staff meetings if your boss will allow it.

-End your workday with a bang, not a whimper.
-Prolonged sitting at work can tire you out, making you zone out as 5 p.m. approaches, Comana says.
-"But if you take a brisk, 15-minute walk in the afternoon, you'll be far more productive in your last two hours.
-If you're worried that you don't have time for a walk, you may be surprised that you get your work done more quickly afterwards."
+6. End your workday with a bang.
+Typically, you lose steam as 5 p.m. approaches, Comana says.
+"But if you take a brisk, 15-minute walk in the afternoon, you'll be far more productive in your last 2 hours,” he suggests.
+“If you're worried that you don't have time for a walk, you may be surprised that you get your work done more quickly afterwards."